 Here’s the breakdown of life as a software Solutions Consultant:

-- Day-to-Day Responsibilities: Give presentations, conduct discovery about prospect’s challenges, find solutions, provide technical support to AEs, answer technical questions from prospects.
+- Day-to-Day Responsibilities: Give presentations, conduct discovery about prospect’s challenges, find solutions, provide technical support to AEs, and answer technical questions from prospects.

 - Average Earnings: $98,828/yr base salary.
 These reps can earn more in the form of bonuses or profit-sharing, but they don’t have commission plans since they’re not quota-carrying.